jredisme/2nd-2450-Group-C/docs/README.md

 Replace `'your_directory_path'` and `'your_file.py'` with your actual directory path and Python file name.

 How to Use
 - Run the program.
 A graphical user interface window will pop up.
 You will be prompted to select a file to run.
-By selecting, "File" from the tool bar a drop down menu will appear.
+By selecting, "File" from the toolbar a drop down menu will appear.
 Select "Open" this will open the computer's directory allowing you to select a file.
 This file should contain your BasicML program.
 Each line of the file should contain a four-digit integer.

 - If the file is found, the program will read the commands from the file after clicking "Run" from the same drop down menu.
 Each command should be a 4-digit number.
 The first two digits are the operation code (op), and the last two digits are the operand.